MrBearTW/somewhere/AWS/CloudGuru.md

             - use Memcached if
                 - Object caching is your primary goal
                 - You want to keep things as simple as possible
-                -  scale your cache horizontally
+                - Scale out your cache horizontally
             - use Redis if
                 - advanced daa types, such as lists, hashes, and sets
                 - Data sorting and ranking (leader boards)